-I tell this young man that for Black Americans in the United States there would be no hope of understanding and overcoming the troubled history of race in America if it were not for Baldwin's writings and gripping commentary, which never wavered in his love for the sisters and brothers he championed.
+I tell this young man that for Black Americans in the United States there would be no hope of understanding and overcoming the troubled history of race in America if it were not for the ex-pat whose writings and gripping commentary never wavered in his love for the sisters and brothers he championed.

-Nova Scotia Filmmaker Sylvia D. Hamilton (Maroon Films) remembers, “When I was making Speak It!
-From the Heart of Black Nova Scotia (a short doc about Black youth, racism and empowerment) I began the film with a Baldwin quote: ‘Black people need witnesses in this hostile world which thinks everything is white.’”
+Nova Scotia Filmmaker Sylvia D. Hamilton remembers, “When I was making Speak It!
+From the Heart of Black Nova Scotia (1992) a short doc about Black youth, racism and empowerment, I began the film with a Baldwin quote: ‘Black people need witnesses in this hostile world which thinks everything is white.’”

 Hamilton is a descendant of Black Refugees who settled in a rural community of Nova Scotia as a result of the War of 1812.
 “My ancestors, the Hamiltons, took their own freedom by escaping from a plantation somewhere in Georgia.
 They got themselves behind the British lines and eventually sailed to Nova Scotia in about 1814.”
 Hamilton’s films are celebrated for enlightening audiences with the brilliance of Canada’s Black pioneers coupled with the blunt reality of obstacles the communities had to navigate to actually thrive.
 She found warmth and inspiration in the books of Baldwin: “James Baldwin remains a touchstone for me.
 When I bought those books, I had no idea what he looked like because I had never seen his photo.
 Then, some many, many years later I saw his wide, enchanting smile, and there it was: a wide gap in his teeth, just like mine, and that of both my oldest and youngest brothers.”